aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-html-to-other-formats/convert-html-to-mhtml/_index.md

 ## Conclusion

-You now have a complete, production‑ready recipe for **how to convert HTML to MHTML** with Aspose.HTML for Java.
+You now have a complete, production‑ready recipe for **how to convert html to mhtml** with Aspose.HTML for Java.
 Use the steps above to integrate the conversion into your applications, automate batch jobs, or build a simple archive utility.
 For deeper customization, explore the full API reference and experiment with other output formats such as PDF or PNG.

 **Related Resources:** [Aspose.HTML for Java documentation](https://reference.aspose.com/html/java/) | [Aspose community forums](https://forum.aspose.com/)

 ---

-**Last Updated:** 2025-12-17
+**Last Updated:** 2026-02-28
 **Tested With:** Aspose.HTML for Java 24.10
 **Author:** Aspose